Volunteer in Mexico!

 Regardless of the volunteer program in Mexico that you choose to join, you will have plenty of free time to explore all that Mexico has to offer!
 It is highly encouraged that you take advantage of your free time and embrace your Mexico volunteer experience as a whole.

-Safety and Field Support
+Safety and In-Country Support

 Our number #1 priority is the safety of our volunteers.
 Global Crossroad is a leading volunteer organization serving thousands of volunteers.
 We pride ourselves on providing the safest, highest quality, and most professional programs to our volunteers since 2003.
 Our dedicated team works closely from start to finish with each volunteer (and parents/guardians) to ensure a successful, satisfactory, and safe volunteering experience.